 Homework

-Homework will be posted weekly, and is due at the start of the Thursday recitation.
-You will hand a paper copy to your TA.
-Assignments may only be submitted by email with the TA's permission.
-Grading is based on completion (work shown) rather than correctness.
+Homework will be posted weekly, and is due at 11:59pm on Wednesdays.
+Grading is based on completion (work showing a serious attempt) rather than correctness.
 A penalty of 20% per day will be applied to late homework.

 Checkpoints